astroprofsmith/intromodern.github.io/_sources/c9examples.md

-11) {numref}`duncanfig` shows some results of a scattering experiment performed by Alison Duncan during the spring semester of 2005 as part of her first year Jab.
+11) {numref}`duncanfig` shows some results of a scattering experiment performed by Alison Duncan during the spring semester of 2005 as part of her first year lab.
 She collimated a beam of photons from a Cs-l37 radioactive source and aimed the beam at an aluminum target.
 She then used a NaI detector to measure the energy of the photons that were scattered at various angles with respect to the initial beam line.
 She